opalmedapps/opal-listener/README.md

 ### Prerequisites

-These are the requirements to run a local listener app.
+These are the requirements to run the listener locally.

 1. [Docker](https://docs.docker.com/get-docker/)
 2. Have the [backend](https://gitlab.com/opalmedapps/backend) and [legacy databases](https://gitlab.com/opalmedapps/db-docker) running.
-3. Have your own [Firebase project set up](https://opalmedapps.gitlab.io/development/setup/) and the Firebase admin key file saved
+3. Have your own [Firebase project set up](https://opalmedapps.gitlab.io/development/setup/) and the Firebase admin key file saved.

 ### Installation

 #### Step 1: Add Firebase configuration

-Copy your firebase admin key file into the `src/config/firebase` directory.
+Copy your Firebase admin key file into the `src/config/` directory.
 The content of this directory is ignored from version control.

 #### Step 2: Configuration

 Copy and rename `.env.sample` to `.env`.
-Then fill out the required fields (at least the Firebase database URL and the two auth tokens).
+Then, fill out the fields according to your local installation (most importantly, the Firebase database URL copied from your Firebase project's settings, and the two backend auth tokens).
+Note that the backend auth tokens will have been generated for you when initializing your test data in the backend project.

 Communication with the backend needs to be authenticated with a REST API token.
 It is assumed that at this point you already have the backend set up with initial data which generated these.